ReactorKit/ReactorKit/README.md

 RxMVVM is the modern and reactive architecture for RxSwift application.
 This repository introduces the basic concept of RxMVVM and describes how to build an application using RxMVVM.

+You may want to check [Resources](#resources) section first if you'd like to see the actual code.

 ## Table of Contents

 * [Basic Concept](#basic-concept)